erksafak/goex/README.md

-# goex folder is created for pratice
+# goex folder is created for pratice!